brianfromlife/covered-calls/readme.md

 1. generate a free API Key from `https://financialmodelingprep.com/`.
 2. Create a file called `.env` in this folder.
 3. Add `api_key=XXX` to the `.env` file.
 Replace `XXX` with the API Key from FMP.
+4. Run the command `pip install -r requirements.txt`.
-4. In the terminal, run `python main.py`.
+5. In the terminal, run `python main.py`.
 The terminal should begin to show progress.
-5. After the script is finished a file named `covered_calls.json` will appear in the folder with the list of potential covered calls with a minimum profit of 8% or more.
+6. After the script is finished a file named `covered_calls.json` will appear in the folder with the list of potential covered calls with a minimum profit of 8% or more.